-With fifteen year’s experience of logistics in a managerial position, I have noticed two very important things that many companies overlook in warehouse logistics, the first one is leadership, and the second is the importance of a suitable WMS, which I have written about in previous articles.
+With almost twenty year’s experience of logistics in a managerial position, I have noticed two very important things that many companies overlook in warehouse logistics, the first one is leadership, and the second is the importance of choosing right WMS for your specific purpose, which I have written about in previous articles.

 The warehouse logistics are different.
 The managers decide the pace of production.
 Assignments are already in WMS and entering the system continuously during the day.
 This means that leaders must constantly follow up and evaluate whether each employee holds the determined pace.
 If an individual does not keep pace, the manager must give feedback to the employee.
 I often find that many companies underestimate the manager’s difficulty in giving feedback and the importance of giving feedback correctly to the employee.
 Many managers avoid giving feedback because they are afraid that there might be a conflict between the manager and the employee.
 Instead, they close their eyes and letting the pace of productivity go down instead.